Rhysimus/Bonk/README.md

  Reuben "The Sleepy"

+ Lera "The Dash"

  And this is the Old Joe picture for all you Old Joe fans!
-(You have to go into raw to see this properly.
+(You have to go into raw to see the Bonk code properly.
 It's so big!)

  ![Old Joe should go here](https://user-images.githubusercontent.com/59121865/100695551-54224400-3389-11eb-9ba0-fb4bd2e17c7d.jpeg)